AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/03_syntactic_guarantees.rst

 which has the expected behavior.

-In SPARK, if-statements have an end marker ``end if;`` so the dangling-else problem cannot arise.
-The above C code is written as follows in SPARK:
+In SPARK (as in Ada), each if-statement has a matching end marker ``end if;`` so the dangling-else problem cannot arise.
+The above C code is written as follows:

 .. code:: ada prove_button